Drusilla Nixon: Career

 In 1945, she became a charter member of the Southern Conference for Human Welfare (SCHW) in El Paso.
-She gave talks at SCHW including one given on January 9, 1947 called "Building a Better South."
+She gave talks at SCHW including one given on January 9, 1947, called "Building a Better South."
 The El Paso chapter of the SCHW was smeared by the El Paso Herald-Post in a 1948 article that claimed the group was involved with Communism.
-This caused the YWCA to break ties with the El Paso SCHW and later that year, the SCHW disbanded by November of 1948.
+This caused the YWCA to break ties with the El Paso SCHW and later that year, the SCHW disbanded by November 1948.

 Nixon continued to represent the YWCA.
 She was the first black woman to serve on the board for the El Paso YWCA.
 She was also vice-president of the Church Women United, the choir director for St. James Myrtle United Methodist Church, co-chair of the El Paso Parks and Recreation Department, and a member of the El Paso Mental Health Board and the El Paso Council of Churches.
 Nixon was also involved in the passage of the El Paso anti-discrimination ordinance in 1962.

 In 1978, she was named Woman of the Year by the Phillis Wheatley Club of El Paso.